tgstation/tgstation/.github/PULL_REQUEST_TEMPLATE.md

 ## Changelog
 :cl:
-add: Added new things
+add:
-add: Added more things
+add:
-del: Removed old things
+del:
-tweak: tweaked a few things
+tweak:
-balance: rebalanced something
+balance:
-fix: fixed a few things
+fix:
-soundadd: added a new sound thingy
+soundadd:
-sounddel: removed an old sound thingy
+sounddel:
-imageadd: added some icons and images
+imageadd:
-imagedel: deleted some icons and images
+imagedel:
-spellcheck: fixed a few typos
+spellcheck:
-code: changed some code
+code:
-refactor: refactored some code
+refactor:
-config: changed some config setting
+config:
-admin: messed with admin stuff
+admin:
-server: something server ops should know
+server:
 /:cl:

 <!-- Both :cl:'s are required for the changelog to work!
 You can put your name to the right of the first :cl: if you want to overwrite your GitHub username as author ingame. -->